jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (2) In subsection (1)﻿(n), prescribing the form includes specifying the content, means of communication, or any other requirement of a statement of affairs, application, or notice without necessarily specifying the use of a particular form.

 ### 442 Rules
-(1) Rules may be made from time to time under the Judicature Act 1908— (a) relating to the procedure of the court under this Act:
+(1) Rules may be made from time to time under the Senior Courts Act 2016— (a) relating to the procedure of the court under this Act:
   (b) relating to appeals to the Court of Appeal under this Act:
   (c) to give effect to this Act.